aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

 Initialising the evaluator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-First of all, RuntimeEvaluator must know what variables are contained
+First of all, the RuntimeEvaluator must know what variables are contained
 in the expression.
 This is done by calling the ``ExtractVariables()``
 method.
 After that, variable properties can be set by using
 RuntimeEvaluator variable managing APIs.

 .. code-block:: c++

     ret = expression.ExtractVariables();